Understanding the Economy

 What does the future hold?

-The Economic and Social Research Council has funded a new centre called Rebuilding Economics in the NIESR.
+The Economic and Social Research Council has funded a new centre called Rebuilding Macro-Economics in the NIESR.
 This centre claims it is going to ‘revolutionise’ macro-economics.
-While there are significant questions over its likely success, initial signs are hopeful, particularly in terms of its multi-disciplinary make-up, even if it does not include at its core those economists that use methods that did ‘see’ the crash coming that did ‘see’ the crash coming.
+While there are significant questions over its likely success, initial signs are hopeful, particularly in terms of its multi-disciplinary make-up, and inclusion of some non-mainstream economists.

-Promoting Economic Pluralism (PEP) will launch an international dialogue on the need for, and design of, a new international accreditation system for pluralist economics courses.
+Promoting Economic Pluralism (PEP) has launched an international dialogue on the design of a new international accreditation system for masters courses that take a pluralist approach to economics.
 PEP believes this will support those economics departments which have fulfilled the Royal Economic Society’s Steering Group’s recommendations and will encourage others to take those steps too.

 Within policy, there is some promotion and application of new approaches to economics particularly with Andy Haldane, Chief Economist of the Bank of England and the OECD New Approaches to Economic Challenges.